-- The family and people who work with the family will be at the centre of identifying and assessing needs from the start. - We will ask and listen to the child and family's views about what is working and what needs to change in order to build better relationships between services and families. - We will develop evidence-based tools and easy-to-read resources to support assessments so that all children and young people can take part, including those that communicate non-verbally. - When assessing need we will be flexible in how we do this to best suit the child or young person, for example adapting the environment where assessments take place.
+- We will include the family and people who work with the family throughout the assessment process. - We will ask and listen to the child and family's views, about what is working and what needs to change in order to build better relationships between service and families. - We will create evidence-based tools and easy-to-read resources to support assessments so that all children and young people can take part including those that communicate non-verbally.

-Priority Three - We will have clear assessment and review processes that describe who does what and when on an ongoing basis.
+Priority Three - We will have clear assessment and review processes that describe who does what and when.

-- We will create clear documents, pictures and diagrams that show assessment and review processes, including a directory of who does what and when. - We will make it clearer and easier for children and young people's needs to be reviewed using the 'graduated approach'.
-This is a cycle of assess, plan, do, review. - We will review and publish decision making processes, including resource allocation panels, to make sure they are clear and accountable. - We will create a quality framework to ensure all assessments, plans and reviews are of high quality including MyPlans and EHC Plans. - We will make sure that young people's needs are regularly reviewed and support and services will be flexible to adapt to changing needs. - Where a request is made for an EHC needs assessment for a child who is in care or who has been adopted we will ensure this is done
+- We will create clear documents and visuals that show assessment and review processes. - We will review our school locality processes and make sure we are supporting the 'graduated approach' cycle where children and young people's needs are regularly reviewed (the 'graduated approach is a cycle of assess, plan, do, review). - We will review decision making processes, including resource allocation panels, to make sure they are clear and accountable. - We will create a quality framework to ensure all assessments, plans and reviews are of high quality including MyPlans and EHC Plans.

-Priority Four - Services will work together to identify and assess need.
+Priority Four - We will work together with other services to identify and assess need.

-- We will set up joint teams/hubs of services around the city. - We will work with schools to improve SEND knowledge and access to assessment and clinical support. - We will make sure that schools are ACE (Adverse Childhood Experience) aware. - We will make sure that access to support is based on identified needs rather than being reliant on a diagnosis
+- We will set up joint teams/hubs of services around the city. - We will work with schools to improve SEND knowledge and access to assessment and clinical support. - We will make sure that schools are ACE (Adverse Childhood Experience) aware.